decentraland/adr/content/ADR-277-introduce-depracated-state.md

 ---
 layout: adr
-adr: 253 # replace this number with the PR or ISSUE number
+adr: 277 # replace this number with the PR or ISSUE number
 title: Introducing the "Deprecated" State for ADRs
 date: 2024-11-15
-status: Draft
+status: Review
 type: Meta
 spdx-license: CC0-1.0
 authors: